auth1ery/brickwall/CONTRIBUTING.md

 ### Contribution Guide

 To contribute to Brickwall, simply fork this repository and make changes of your own that you believe is helpful/best.
 Once you make and finish the changes, ensure your code works and is stable enough.
-Then, submit a pull request with a detailed title and description, and we may likely merge it
+Then, submit a pull request with a detailed title and description, and we may likely merge it.

 Thank you for your interest in contributing to Brickwall!